-The City's ordinance permits one commercial medicinal dispensary and one testing laboratory.
+The City's ordinance permits two commercial dispensaries, two testing laboratories, and deliveries of cannabis.
 All other types of cannabis commercial operations are banned by the City.
 Violations of the ordinances may subject persons responsible to civil or criminal fines and penalties.

 The Ordinance provides initial guidelines for an application and selection process with applicants to be evaluated on a point based system to be approved by City Council Resolution.
 In addition, the Ordinance requires that a resolution be adopted to establish fees for the application and annual renewal process.

 As of November 9, 2016, it became legal for any adult 21 years or older to: